 Throughout history, the FDIC has placed limits on the amount of protection it would provide to each business at each FDIC insured bank.
 For a business, that limit currently stands at $250,000, per account ownership category, at each insured institution.
 For businesses with a large sum of cash on hand, these limits have historically been restrictive.
-However, with the emergence of advanced financial technology, or fintech for short, achieving FDIC coverage on all your business cash has never been easier.
+However, with the emergence of advanced financial technology, or fintech for short, achieving FDIC / NCUA coverage on all your business cash has never been easier.

 What is CDARS?

 CDARS is an acronym for the Certificate of Deposit Account Registry Service.
 In short, CDARS allows a business to invest in Certificates of Deposit [CDs] held by many different FDIC insured banking institutions, so it can achieve full FDIC coverage for the total sum.
 Member banks join the CDARS network and pay service fees on each CD purchased through CDARS.

 Prior to fintech, if a company wanted to secure FDIC coverage for a sum over $250k, they would need to manage relationships with multiple banks, multiple bank statements and multiple reconciliations.
 In addition, the business owner would need to monitor rates across the U.S. to ensure they are getting a competitive return.

 Now, the process of achieving full protection for business cash has been simplified.
 Fintech allows for businesses to make a single deposit and have those funds automatically distributed to enough financial institutions different banks to achieve full FDIC / NCUA coverage.

 Before investing in CDARS, you should be aware of the drawbacks.

 First, the business’s invested funds are all locked in CDs, illiquid, until the CDs mature.
 If the business needs access to the funds before the respective CD matures, it will pay a penalty.